📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 • Testimonials

-You might feel the need to send multiple emails to make your recipients aware of your existence, but be careful not to be pushy and intrusive.
-Adjust your timing based on your audience’s behavior.
+You might feel the need to send multiple emails to make your recipients aware of your offering, but be careful not to come across as pushy or intrusive.
+The key is to find the right cadence that demonstrates persistent interest without being overbearing.

 social media research